 Generally speaking, your insurance company will contact you when your child reaches an age where they can begin driving.
 When you apply for insurance, you usually get asked for your children’s dates of birth.
 Because of this, they will be proactive in getting in touch when they think there’s another eligible driver in the household.

-How to get insurance for a teen
+How do you get insurance for a teen?

 When you decide to sign your teen up for insurance, follow the below steps to make sure everything is as smooth and simple as possible: